How To Get a Job in Japan (Plus Latest POEA Jobs)

 2. Engineers

-Job Overview: Many different types of engineer vacancies are available for Filipinos who want to work in Japan.
-These include job orders for IT engineers, civil engineers, and mechanical engineers.
-According to Japan’s Ministry of Economy, Trade, and Industry, there is an expected 300,000 demand gap for IT engineers6 alone in 2020.
+Job Overview: Many engineer vacancies are available for Filipinos who want to work in Japan.
+These include job orders for IT, civil, and mechanical engineers.
+According to Japan’s Ministry of Economy, Trade, and Industry, there is an expected 300,000 demand gap for IT engineers9 alone in 2020.

 Average Salary:

-• Must be a graduate of a university where he/she majored in the subject related to the engineering duties he/she plans to undertake OR must have at least 10 years of relevant experience.
+- Must be a graduate of a university where he/she majored in the subject related to the engineering duties he/she plans to undertake OR must have at least ten years of relevant experience.

 Job Variations: Engineer Marine, Engineer Civil, Engineer Production, Engineer Quality Assurance, Mechanical Engineer, Engineer Security, Engineer Core Network, Engineer Strategic Planning